mrbobbytables/thegrid/README.md

 ### Usage

 Before even starting the bootstrap process; if you are on a RHEL/cent/fedora system, please do the following first:
+ * Install a version of docker that is **remote API** compatible with the version used in the `mrbobbytables/mesos-slave` and `mrbobbytables/jenkins-build-base` containers.
  * Add an entry to your hostfile (`/etc/hosts`) that maps `127.0.1.1` to your hostname.
  * `sudo iptables --flush` unless you have your own rules and are comfortable modifying them manually.